What’s the difference between copywriting and content writing?

 Copywriting is just one part of a piece of marketing; you also need design, branding, and many other things to help bring the emotion across.
 Marketing is necessarily visual.

 With content marketing, you know who your target audience is, and you write according to what they need, using the phrasing that they would type into a search box.

 Content writing can be much longer, enabling the writer to inform, educate, answer questions, and get in those all-important long-tail keywords for optimising your SEO and reaching a wider audience.

 And finally, to quote Katie Rottner (the ‘copywriter’ author of the article referred to above), who summed the difference up perfectly:

 “Content writers answer questions.
 Copywriters sell.”

-For me, though, I need to be master of both writing mediums.
-Some of my clients need my skills to write or refresh their web content, or create regular blogs and newsletters.
+For me, though, I need to be a master of both writing mediums.
+Some of my clients need my skills to write or refresh their web content or create regular blogs and newsletters.
 Others use me to write their sales literature.
 And there are those who use me for a bit of everything!
 I’m adaptable like that.
 Probably comes from my years of experience in advertising and marketing agencies.